Javeed-me/HealthSync-Data-Pipeline/README.md

+# 🏥 HealthSync Data Pipeline

+A production-style healthcare data engineering platform designed to support a patient diagnosis system by ensuring clean, reliable, and analytics-ready data.

 ---

-# 🏥 Healthcare Data Engineering Platform
+## 🎯 Overview

 This project was developed as an extension of a patient diagnosis system to improve data quality, organization, and reliability for better clinical analysis and decision support.

-It processes healthcare data from multiple sources, ensures data validation, detects abnormal patient conditions, and makes the data analytics-ready through a structured pipeline.
+It processes healthcare data from multiple sources, applies validation rules, detects abnormal patient conditions, and transforms raw data into structured insights through a scalable pipeline.
----
-## 🎯 Problem Statement

-In healthcare systems, patient data often comes from multiple sources such as medical records and monitoring devices.
-This data is frequently inconsistent, unstructured, and difficult to analyze.

-To support effective patient diagnosis and decision-making, there is a need for a system that:

-* Cleans and validates healthcare data
-* Ensures consistency and reliability
-* Detects abnormal patient conditions
-* Provides structured, analytics-ready data

-This project addresses these challenges by building a scalable data pipeline with validation, alerting, and visualization capabilities.

 ---